Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 The most primitive component of dimensional analysis is the `Dimension` - a structure that contains both the _Current_ value and a _Timeline_ of historical values that this dimension has held.
 A dimension contains two neurons - a _Trimmer_ and a _Stimulator_.
-The Trimmer is activated as a loop that actively trims timeline entries older than the observational _Window_ of the dimension.
-The Stimulator is activated impulsively to populate entries on the dimensional timeline.
-The last notable thing a dimension contains is a synchronization object - _Mutex_ - which we will see heavily used throughout these steps.
+The Trimmer is activated as a loop that constantly trims timeline entries older than the observational _Window_ of the dimension - by default, 2 seconds.
+The Stimulator is typically activated _impulsively_ to populate entries on the dimensional timeline, though more advanced analyzers can leverage _looping_ stimulators.
+The last notable thing a dimension contains is a synchronization object - _Mutex_ - which should be locked anytime the dimension's timeline is being modified.

-### core.Temporal
+### core.temporal

-The majority of the work in these steps will leverage the final package of core - `temporal` - this is a container of helper methods for _creating_ and _working with_ dimensions.
+The majority of the work in these steps will leverage the next package of core - `temporal` - this is a container of helper methods for _creating_ and _working with_ dimensions.